Geographical Information

 Disaster

-In 2021, there were an additional 2,400 people displaced as a result of natural disasters taking the total of natural disaster-related internal displacement to 43,000 (IDMC, 2022).
-Heavy rains caused flooding, mudslides, and destruction of infrastructure in Manicaland, Mashonaland - East and Central, Matabeleland - South, and Masvingo provinces displacing people (Floodlist, 2021).
+According to the Internal Displacement Monitoring Centre (2023), there were a total of 139,000 people who were internally displaced as a result of disasters at the end of 2022.
+Heavy rains caused flooding, mudslides, and destruction of infrastructure in Manicaland, Mashonaland - East and Central, Matabeleland - South, and Masvingo provinces - displacing people (Floodlist, 2021).
 Tropical cyclone Dineo hit Tsholosho District in Zimbabwe in February 2017, killing seven persons, and destroying more than 4,000 houses and government structures, causing people to be on the move (Carol, et al. 2019).
-The majority of IDPs (97%) at the time were residing within host communities while a small proportion (3%) were seeking shelter in four established IDP camps (United Nations Central Emergency Response Funds, 2019).
+Also, the effect of Cyclone Idai that made landfall in Zimbabwe in 2019, was compounded by heavy rainfall in 2020-2021, resulting in the internal displacement of 41,535 - 58% female and 42% male (International Organisation of Migration & Displacement Tracking Matrix, 2021).
+The majority of IDPs (97%) at the time were residing within host communities, while a small proportion (3%) were seeking shelter in four established IDP camps (United Nations Central Emergency Response Funds, 2019).
 Only 18% of the affected population receive emergency support (Ibid).

 Immigration